mmadsen/lnraw/_posts/2015-07-07-new-directions-ct-computing.md

 The Phi cards shipping today offer an embedded Linux subsystem, with 61 cores capable of over 1 teraflops/sec of double precision floating point performance (if you can feed it enough data smoothly enough).
 This means that a system with a single Xeon host processor and a Xeon Phi 5110P card, has the same floating point performance as the ASCI Red supercomputer which topped the Top500 supercomputer list in 1999 and 2000.
 The computing power of a US National Laboratory ten years ago, but it fits on your desktop.

 Naturally, I ordered exactly this configuration, and am waiting for [Puget Systems](http://www.pugetsystems.com) to deliver it this week or next.
+The best part?
+Right now, a developer program with Intel will get you a Xeon Phi 5110P (passively cooled) coprocessor card for less than $500, along with a year's license for the Intel compiler stack and cluster computing tools, which normally are fairly expensive (although in the same realm as __Mathematica__ for academic use).
+The downside is that the passively cooled Phi cards need some extra cooling and good system design and testing, unless you simply want to cook a $4-5000 computer down to slag fairly quickly.
+That's where Puget Systems and their expertise come in -- sizing the power, selecting and testing the cooling system, and making sure that you're good to go.
+Even if you pay them a small premium for integrating the box, the work they're doing is impressive and I think it's going to be well worth it.

 How to use it?